-This statement covers the period 1 July 2018 to 30 June 2019.
+This statement covers the period 1 July 2019 to 30 June 2020.

-As you are aware from the Announcements issued to members since its appointment, Dalriada Trustees Limited ("Dalriada") was appointed as Independent Trustee of the Scheme by Order of the Pensions Regulator on 16 December 2014.
-The powers and duties exercisable by Dalriada in its capacity as trustee are to the exclusion of any other trustees of the Scheme.
+As you are aware from the Announcements issued to members since its appointment, Dalriada Trustees Limited ("Dalriada") was appointed as Trustee of the Scheme by Order of the Pensions Regulator ("TPR") on 19 September 2013.
+The powers and duties exercisable by Dalriada in its capacity as Trustee are to the exclusion of all other trustees of the Scheme.
+Therefore, Dalriada is effectively the sole Trustee of the Scheme.